Tim Krekel: 1970 to 1989

 Around that time, Krekel made friends in Nashville and was soon playing gigs there.
-He even did some recording for Jack Clement.
-It was not long before Krekel got a road gig with Billy Swan (who had a huge hit with "I Can Help").
+He did some recording for Jack Clement.
+Krekel soon got a road gig with Billy Swan (who had a huge hit with "I Can Help").
 That band toured the United States and Europe for a year.
-Swan went back to playing with Kris Kristofferson, and Krekel resumed gigging around Nashville.
-One night, Krekel performed in a showcase where Chet Atkins and a friend were in the audience.
-The friend turned out to be Jimmy Buffett's manager.
-He and Atkins were quick to recommend Krekel to Buffett, who needed a new guitarist.
+Swan returned to playing with Kris Kristofferson, and Krekel resumed gigging around Nashville.
+After Krekel unknowingly performing for Jimmy Buffett's manager, Buffett and Chet Atkins recommended Krekel to Buffett, who needed a new guitarist.
 Krekel was hired by Buffett and was his lead guitarist for a couple of years in the late 1970s and again in the 1980s.
 During his first stint with Buffett, Krekel played on the Son of a Son of a Sailor album and appeared with him on Saturday Night Live, as well as in the 1978 film FM.
-They also toured with the Eagles who were enjoying immense popularity at that time.
+They also toured with the Eagles.
 Krekel had also assembled his band "The Sluggers" with John Owen, guitarist Thomas Goldsmith, keyboardist Jay Spell and Louisville drummer Dave Marasco.

 Krekel was offered the opportunity to make his own record and decided to leave Buffett's band to pursue his own musical vision.
-His first effort, with the Sluggers Crazy Me, was released in 1979; however, the Capricorn label folded a mere three months after the album's debut.
-It was the first album ever produced by Tony Brown and was a critical success, recorded at Brian Ahern's and Emmylou Harris' house in Coldwater Canyon in L.A., with the Enactron truck in the driveway doing the recording.
+His first effort, with the Sluggers Crazy Me, was released in 1979.
+However, the Capricorn label folded three months after the album's debut.
+It was the first album produced by Tony Brown and was a critical success, recorded at Brian Ahern's and Emmylou Harris' house in Coldwater Canyon in Los Angeles, with the Enactron truck in the driveway doing the recording.
 The Sluggers continued to play bars and colleges, primarily in the Southeast but with some forays up East, until early 1980, when Krekel's agent, Don Light, persuaded Krekel to leave the band and embark on a solo career.
 He later assembled another version of the Sluggers, with Tom Comer (stage name Tom Comet) on bass and David Willis Bailey on drums.

 Krekel continued to write, perform and play with other musicians.
 He recorded his next album for Arista Records with producer Terry Manning; Over The Fence, with The Sluggers, was released in 1986.
 Rolling Stone called the Sluggers "a roots-based guitar band that matters".

-Krekel and the Sluggers toured the country for a few years performing with folks like Carl Perkins, the Blasters and Stevie Ray Vaughan.
+Krekel and the Sluggers toured the country for a few years performing with musicians including Carl Perkins, the Blasters and Stevie Ray Vaughan.